 hCG is a structurally and immunologically well-characterized molecule.
 The crystal structure has shown it to be a member of the cysteine-knot superfamily of growth factors [ 14,15].
 The use of competitive immunoassays [16-21] and amino acid substitutions [22,23] have identified sixteen immunological regions on hCG of which five epitopes have been mapped on the -subunit, seven identified on the -subunit and four epitope clusters located on the interface between the - and -chains.
 The hormone specific -subunit of hLH shares 85 % of the amino acid sequence with the first 110 amino acid residues in hCG which accounts for the dominant immune epitopes on hCG being shared with LH so that hCG-induced antibodies may cross-react with LH [23]; it is also likely that many of the T-cell epitopes will be shared with LH.

 With the aim of neutralizing the role of hCG in pregnancy, Talwar and his group developed a heterospecies hCG anti-fertility vaccine consisting of an ovine - and human -subunit conjugated to tetanus or diphtheria toxoid.
 In a ground-breaking human phase II trial with this vaccine they found only one pregnancy in 1224 cycles in the immunized women who produced anti-hCG antibodies levels above 50 ng/ml [3].
 The effect of the vaccine was reversible because pregnancies were detected whenever the hCG antibody levels fell below the protective threshold [2,3].
 Although, to our knowledge, the use of this vaccine has not been pursued further, it nevertheless demonstrates that it is possible to develop bioneutralizing hCG vaccines in humans and indeed, in the last two decades, hCG has been examined as a target for anti-cancer vaccines.
-However, there are two potential problems with long time use of a hCG/hCG-based vaccine.
-The first is that, as mentioned previously, hCG-elicited antibodies might cross-react with LH.
-Although no adverse effects of such cross-reactivity were noted in the clinical trial [3], prolonged exposure to LH cross-reactive antibodies could affect the sexual physiology of young women.
-The second issue with the heterospecies vaccine was that only 80% of the immunized women in this trial produced the bioneutralizing levels of anti-hCG antibodies.
+However, the heterospecies vaccine protected only 80% of the immunized women in this trial who produced the bioneutralizing levels of anti-hCG antibodies.
 The need for enhanced immunogenicity was recognized by Talwar, leading to his development of new formulations including the use of E.coli endotoxin and killed mycobacteria to boost the immune response [24].
 We have previously shown that immunization with a GnRH analogue conjugated to mycobacterial hsp70 as a carrier reduced the fertility of male mice [25]